Newfoundland and Labrador Tax Calculator

 Provincial Credits Detail

-Newfoundland and Labrador offers unique refundable credits including the Physical Activity Tax Credit (up to $1,000 for qualifying fitness expenses), Seniors' Benefit (up to $1,045 for low-income seniors), and Low Income Tax Reduction (up to $700).
-Standard credits for dependents, age, and medical expenses are also available.
+Newfoundland and Labrador offers refundable credits including the Physical Activity Tax Credit, the Seniors' Benefit for low-income seniors, the Low Income Tax Reduction, and the Mother Baby Nutrition Supplement, plus standard credits for dependants, age, and medical expenses.

 Tax System Highlights